 We suggest that you schedule 1 or 2 practice rounds and anywhere from 4 to 10 regular (scored) decision rounds (more rounds are better than fewer rounds).
-Each decision round represents a year of company operations and will entail roughly two hours of time for company co-managers to complete.
-In traditional 13-week, semesterlong courses, there is merit in scheduling one decision round per week.
-In courses that run 5 to 10 weeks, it is wise to schedule two decision rounds per week for the last several weeks of the term (sample course schedules are provided for courses of varying length and varying numbers of class meetings).
+Each decision round represents a year of company operations and will entail roughly two hours of time numbers of class meetings).

 When the instructor-specified deadline for a decision round arrives, the simulation server automatically accesses the saved decision entries of each company, determines the competitiveness and buyer appeal of each company's product offering relative to the other companies being run by students in your class, and then awards sales and market shares to the competing companies, geographic region by geographic region.
-The unit sales volumes awarded to each company are totally governed by:
+The unit sales volumes awarded to each company are totally governed by